17 July 2022

 Baggage & Toilets

-Baggage can be left at Registration and will be moved around the corner to be by the finish.
+Baggage can be left at Registration by the finish.

 Toilets are available within the Compton Verney building